astsu777/dotfiles/README.md

 The folder *local/share* contains resources that can be useful for either other programs or for the user.

 ### Scripts
 Custom scripts are present in the folder *local/bin* for various things.
 This folder is present in the *$PATH* and all scripts can be called at any time.
 Some are meant to be called by other programs instead.
-For example, the *statusbar* folder contains scripts configuring my status bar in *DWM*.
-The folder *cron* contains scripts that can be used as cron jobs.
+For example, the folder *cron* contains scripts that can be used as cron jobs.

 # Documentation - Config Folder
 ## Default Applications (xdg-open)